 Classified employees are employees' at-will and employment may be terminated at any time, with or without cause.
-Paraeducators are considered to be, Full-time, 9 month employees - working at least six hours per day during the school term.
+Paraeducators are considered to be, Full-time, 9 month employees - working at least 30 hours per week during the school term.

 Assignments, Work Day/Work Week